 The competition is unique, due to the mixed team, with global elite runners, youths and veterans in the same team.
 All runners in the club are equally important in this relay, to accentuate the club spirit.

-In the rules for Team setup, it’s stated to have at least seven female runners in the team and at least one of the team members will be 16 year or younger.
+In the rules for Team setup, it’s stated to have at least nine female runners and nine male runners in the team and at least one of the team members will be 16 year or younger.
 On some of the legs, the runners must be under 14 years or older than 45 years.

 The length of the legs varies from 3 to 9 km and the shortest legs are so easy that youths 10-12 years can participate, while the longer legs offer more opportunities of orienteering techniques.